-I’ve brainstormed 9 groups of values with a total of 27 corresponding story ideas.
+I’ve brainstormed 9 groups of values with a total of 27 corresponding bedtime story ideas.

 Then all I have to do is incorporate a few personal details (that’s where the favorite colors, etc come in), to make the story relatable and fun.

 I would recommend these stories for kids up to age 6 or 7.

 If you think your child would LOVE storytime (with a purpose) like my kids do, subscribe to our newsletter below and I’ll automatically send the Free Storytime Prompts Printable to your inbox.

 I’d love to hear how you use these value based stories as a creative teaching tool for building character, and as a special time to bond with your children.

 You may also like: